Kapiainen/SublimePapyrus/README.md

   - Code completion
     - Updated completions for functions/events in states.
     - Added completions for parameters of the function/event that is being called.
-    - Added completions for inherited functions/events when in the empty state.
+    - Added back completions for inherited functions/events that had been missing since the previous version.

 Version 2.0.0 - 2016/04/16: